 The individual radio button to the left labelled 'Job Details' enters the details of the job whereas the button 'Job' enters the completion report details.
 Both buttons use the same Job Value field to determine the value.
 The reason for this differentiation is that some companies prefer to invoice using the description about what they are going to do, whereas other companies like to detail what they did.
 The option is there for both methods.

 The value of each section of the job ticket costing section is shown within the 'This Value' field.
-The total costing of the job is shown within the 'Job Total' field and can be pushed into the 'This value' field (if required) by clicking the 'Up Chevron'
+I.E. it will show only the value of the selected radio button which corresponds to a value field within the job ticket.
+The total costing of the job is shown within the 'Job Total' field and can be pushed into the 'This value' field (if required) by clicking the 'Up Chevron'.
+This is useful should the total amount for the job be required.

 Should you further edit the details, the details will remain in their edited state on subsequent double clicking of the details line within the itemised details editor.
 If you wish to default back to the original job ticket text, simply delete all the text in the details column of the Itemised Details editor and the full job ticket details will reappear on opening the Job Ticket Details panel.